cedricg-mirror/cedricg-mirror.github.io/_posts/2025-02-14-RedLineStealer.md

 # Credential harvesting

-Even without beeing able to establish a connection with the telegram bot, the malware nonetheless proceed with its credential harvesting procedure :
+Even without beeing able to establish a connection with the telegram bot, the malware nonetheless proceeds with its credential harvesting procedure :

 ```html
 [ * ] [pid 0x66c][tid 0x76c] c:\windows\syswow64\svchost.exe